 In giving we make ourselves part of the worldwide fellowship of believers, who help and support one another, and help show God’s love to others.

-If you’d like to help in the work of the church and be part of what happens here, or if you want to know about Gift Aid and Standing Orders, then we’d love you to let us know about your financial giving here.
+If you’d like to help in the work of the church and be part of what happens here, or if you want to know about Gift Aid and Standing Orders, then we’d love you to let us know.

 This is split 4 ways.

 We also support